 Guidance Counseling Degree Programs and Majors

 Guidance counselors, commonly known as school counselors, assist students with career planning, college preparation and academics.
 Guidance counselors often assist teachers and administrators in designing curricula and implementing school-wide standards for academics and behavior.
-While there are a limited number of bachelor's degree programs available in counseling, the most common degrees are offered at the master's and doctoral degree levels.
+There are a limited number of bachelor's degree programs available in counseling, and the most common degrees are offered at the master's and doctoral degree levels.

 Bachelor's Degree in Counseling